Unsettled Diaries: How I (Actually) Quit My Job and Moved To Bali

 Is it living in a van and road tripping across the Balkins?
 Or is it surfing during your lunch breaks while you work remotely in Bali?

-Some might define freedom as an adventurous solo holiday in the mountains with a cabin all to themselves, and others might consider freedom to be calling it quits on a tedious job and living Unsettled for a month somewhere in the world.
+Some might define freedom as an adventurous solo holiday in the mountains with a cabin all to themselves, and others might consider freedom to be calling it quits on a tedious job and taking a sabbatical and living Unsettled for a month somewhere in the world.